telkenes/mailcord/README.md

 - run `npm install`
 - run `npm start`

-## Removing setup
+## Installation and setup
-- remove comment from line 14 in `index.js`
-- then readd the comment to not have it be deleted everytime
+- Install it :) (idk how this works ok)
+- This package has only been tested with a gmail account

+### Setting up Gmail
+- You probably have to enable imap in your gmail settings
+- You also probably need to enable less secure apps at https://myaccount.google.com/lesssecureapps